tralph3/conner/README.md

   command.
 The directory is relative to the root directory of the project.
 Must be a string.
 - `:environment` List of strings containing environment variables in the form of "KEY=value".
-These variables will be accesible to the command they are declared in only.
+These variables will be accessible to the command they are declared in only.
 Must be a list.

 Note that `:name`, `:command`, and `:type` are the only keys that must be defined.
 The rest are optional.
-If you wish to not provide a value, you must either provide `nil` or remove them altogheter.
-A key with an emtpy value is not a valid plist.
+If you wish to not provide a value, you must either provide `nil` or remove them altogether.
+A key with an empty value is not a valid plist.

 Once defined, run the command using `M-x conner-run-project-command` or `M-x conner-run-command`.